Will Legal Use of Marijuana Make Applicant for Immigration Benefits Inadmissible?

 Legal use of marijuana in other countries can, in some circumstances, create a reason to bar a visa or green card applicant.

-There are two grounds of inadmissibility to worry about if you've ever used marijuana without being convicted of a crime for doing so.
+There are two grounds of inadmissibility to worry about if you've ever used marijuana without being convicted of a crime for doing so: health grounds and criminal grounds, as discussed below.

-The doctor who performs your immigration medical exam (required for all immigrant visas, but not usually for nonimmigrant or temporary visas) must determine whether you are inadmissible because you have:
+The doctor who performs your immigration medical exam (required for all immigrant visas, but not usually for nonimmigrant or temporary visas) must determine whether you are inadmissible on the basis of having:

 1. a current physical or mental disorder with associated harmful behavior